Accessible Instructional Materials

 Quality Programs for Students with Visual Impairments (QPVI) is a self-study process that takes teachers of students with visual impairments and their supervisor through a series of steps to improve outcomes for students with visual impairments.
 The team participates in a staff-driven, collaborative self-study to develop mutually-agreed-upon standards of practice that meet the Florida State Standards as well as current best practices and standards in the field of visual impairment.
 Setting standards of practice and using data for decision making supports improved outcomes for each child who is blind, visually impaired, or deaf-blind.
 This program is free to school districts in Florida.
 To learn more about the process visit the QPVI website.

-Current Florida School districts: Alachua, Brevard, Citrus, DeSoto, Hendry, Hillsborough, Lee, Levy, Manatee, Marion, Nassau, Pasco, Polk, Sumter, Volusia.
+Current Florida School districts: Alachua, Brevard, Citrus, DeSoto, Hendry, Hernando, Hillsborough, Lake, Lee, Levy, Manatee, Marion, Nassau, Orange, Pasco, Polk, Sumter, Volusia.

 The Scholastic Book Program is geared toward emergent braille readers and provides up to 10 free “twin-vision” (print with braille overlay) books per month.
 You may submit orders in advance for every month of the year, or submit orders each month.
 We process orders monthly (by the 10th of each month).
 There is about a 6-8 week turn-around time on these books.
 Some books may be on back order; you will receive them as they become available.
 Email Diana Przeslawski if you have any questions.